xXleowXx/gitlab-charts/doc/charts/gitlab/gitlab-runner/index.md

 In order to run docker-in-docker, the runner container needs to be set as privileged to have access to the needed capabilities.
 To enable it set the `privileged` value to `true`.

-> **Caution:** Privileged containers have extended capabilities, for example they can mount arbitrary files from the host they run on.
+CAUTION: **Caution:** Privileged containers have extended capabilities, for example they can mount arbitrary files from the host they run on.
 Make sure to run the container in an isolated environment, such that nothing important runs beside it.

 ## Installation command line options